-Real-life skills are assessed through automated tasks which get into the practicalities of working with specific languages and/or frameworks for specific roles.
+Real-life skills are assessed through automated tasks that get into the practicalities of working with specific languages and/or frameworks for specific roles.
 For example React tasks for FE Engineers, Spring tasks for DevOps or .NET tasks for .NET Devs.
-These tasks are based in real-life scenarios, and replicate slices scenarios common in everyday development.
+These tasks are based on real-life scenarios and replicate slices scenarios common in everyday development.

 Fundamental programming skills are those which all developers have, no matter their role, and are assessed through automated, and language-agnostic tasks.
 For example, Algorithms, Bug-Fixing and Coding.
-These tasks are based in hypothetical scenarios, and test the foundational principles of programming.
+These tasks are based on hypothetical scenarios and test the foundational principles of programming.

-Technical Knowledge is tested through domain-specific multiple choice question sets, designed to give a rounded view into a candidate’s understanding of a specific technology.
+Technical Knowledge is tested through domain-specific multiple-choice question sets, designed to give a rounded view into a candidate’s understanding of a specific technology.
 For example, AWS, Scrum and Git.
-These question sets are typically made up of 10 questions and are a combination of theory and practise.
+These question sets are typically made up of 10 questions and are a combination of theory and practice.

 REAL LIFE SKILLS: